Speech & Language Therapy

 Our aim is to ensure that each student achieves their communicative potential.
 In order to do this, all students are provided with an SLT Intervention Plan showing targets each student works towards achieving.
 SLTs meet with school staff to discuss these Intervention Plans and provide any advice and resources that are required.

-We currently have one Occupational Therapist at Peterhouse.
+We currently have two Occupational Therapists at Peterhouse.

 The Occupational Therapist carries out assessments of each pupil’s needs in Sensory Processing, Fine and Gross Motor Skills, Self Care, Visual Perception and Handwriting.
 Assessments may include standardised tests, observations and discussions with staff, families and carers.
 Where appropriate, the Occupational Therapist will